5/8/2025

 Analyst, Oppenheimer

 Hey, good afternoon, guys.
 Hey, Chris.
-I wanna touch on the first pillar that Stefan articulated, and Brian, you talked about, you know, setting the table for continued progress in 26.
-Just curious if that comment reflects an expectation of kind of cumulative organizational build.
-I know it's early days, but in terms of the vision, would this be anticipating some acceleration in the margin, pacing by the time we phase into 26, or more about sustaining a steady moderate pace over time?
+I want to touch on the first pillar that Stefan articulated.
+And Brian, you talked about setting the table for continued progress in 26.
+Just curious if that comment reflects and expectation of cumulative organizational builds?
+I know it's early days, but in terms of the vision, would this be anticipating some acceleration in the margin pacing by the time we phase into 26, or more about sustaining a steady moderate pace over time?

 speaker